ofnote/gestop/README.md

 * `hand_tracking_landmarks.cc` -> Source code for the mediapipe executable.
 GPU version is Linux only.
 * `model.py` -> Declaration of the model(s) used.
 * `train_model.py` -> Trains the "GestureNet" model for static gestures and saves to disk
+* `dynamic_train_model.py` -> Transforms and loads data from the SHREC dataset, trains a neural network and saves to disk.
 * `gesture_control.py` -> Heart of the project, code to interface with the system using gestures.